C2DH/-digital-monography/docs/usage/markdown_guidelines.md

 ## Disclaimer

-This guidelines were prepared in Q4 2023 for CommonMark v0.30 and MyST v0.0.4. and are up to date as of the date of writing of this document.
-The guidelines herein and the Markdown specification is provided "as is", without warranty of any kind, express or implied.
+The herein guidelines were prepared in Q4 2023 for CommonMark v0.30 and MyST v0.0.4. and are up to date as of the date of writing of this document.
+The guidelines and the Markdown specification is provided "as is", without warranty of any kind, express or implied.